huilinghe19/Raspberry_Pi/Website_epicsIOC_flask/README.md

 ## Open the website: http://192.168.1.101:8080

-  if the host is different, then you can change the host in the "flask_server.py".
+  The ip address of the raspberry pi which I use is: 192.168.1.101. if the host is different, then you can change the address in the "flask_server.py".
 Of courese, you can also use following commands to open the flask server.

     export FLASK_APP=flask_server
     flask run --host=0.0.0.0